prakharindoria/Competitive-Programming/README.md

 # Competitive-Programming
-Solutions to some problems on petty websites.Some are really good.
+Solutions to some programming problems on petty websites.Some are really good.